 Master Packing Boxes

-For retailers who frequently sell multiples of the same item – e.g. wine – Master Packing Boxes can be a key to efficient shipping.
+For retailers who frequently sell multiples of the same item – e.g. wine – Master Packing Boxes can be a key to getting accurate rates.

 Padding and Tolerance